 Utilisation: Using data from the budgeting module, detailed utilisation forecast models have been produced, supporting key sales, project and recruiting decisions.

 Accuracy: Revenue accrual is now far more systematic and transparent– giving both Jonathan and the auditors the assurance that the data is accurate, complete and in compliance with accounting standards.

 “all of these aspects benefit the business now, however from the end-users point of view, the first major benefit they saw was that expenses submitted on a Friday are now paid by Wednesday afternoon – whilst this wasn’t the major reason we embarked on this project, it has really helped drive user acceptance” concluded Jonathan.

-“time@work’s has brought significant benefits to KBC”
+“[email protected]’s has brought significant benefits to KBC”